ttd22/simple-language-models/README.md

 # simple-language-models

 Name: Trang Dang
-Course: CS301 - Intro to Data Science
+<br> Course: CS301 - Intro to Data Science

 The experiment I have when building language model(s) using JAX and Flax.
 In JAX, I implemented a Multi-Layered Perceptron (MLP) model (Part 1) and a Bigram Language Model (Part 2a).
 In Flax, I built an MLP language model as well (Part 2b).